masc-ucsc/docs/docs/pyrope/04-variables.md

 if the valid is explicitly clear.
 The rules are designed to have no overhead when valid are not used.
 The compiler should detect that the valid is true all the time, and the associated logic is removed.

+Most statements evaluate independent of the valid expression.
+Expressions will evaluate the same if any of the inputs is valid or invalid.
+The valid attribute is computed in parallel to avoid being in the critical path.
+The exception are the verification statements like asserts and printing statatements like `puts`.
+These statements are gated or not performed if any of the inputs is invalid.
+To ignore the valid check, the `always` command can be appended before and as a result the statments will evaluate every cycle independent of the reset/valid status.

 ```